gcpjedi/google-k8s-workshop-v2/modules/05-deployments-and-health-checks.md

 1. Edit `manifests/backend.yaml`.
 Update the number of replicas to 3 and apply changes.

 1. In your browser refresh the application several times.
-Notice that 'Container IP' field sometimes changes.
-This indicates that the request comes to a different backend pod.
+Notice that `Container IP` field sometimes changes.
+This indicates that the request comes to a different backend Pod.

 ### Update and Rollout the Deployment

 1. Edit `main.go` file.
 Change `version` to `1.0.1` and save the file.
 (Around line 60)

-1. Rebuild container image with a new tag.
+1. Rebuild the container image with a new tag.

     ```shell
     export IMAGE=gcr.io/$PROJECT_ID/sample-k8s-app:1.0.1